miloxeon/blog/_posts/2021-07-07-leaving-devto.md

 It worked.
 I started gaining followers, and all that good feedback helped me to get through depression, the worst period of my career.

 Then there was that article on architecture that skyrocketed.
-After the traction it got I really started to see myself as an author and not just a developer.
+After the traction it got, I really started to see myself as an author and not just a developer.
 I learned ‌I could **be heard**, that I can at least teach somebody what I achieved, driven by obsession and pain.
 That feeling gave the purpose of what I do.

 I saw this platform as a place where I have freedom to express my achievements, thoughts and [even failures]({% post_url 2020-07-12-thepresence %}).